-6.3.3.
+6.4.3.
 The verification shall be carried out by measuring the output curve in accordance with paragraph 6.3.4.1. or 6.3.4.2.
-The maximum power and the maximum power speed measured with the RESS shall not exceed the net power and the speed measured under the conditions set out below with the original equipment exhaust system by more than ±5 per cent.
+The maximum power and the engine speed at maximum power measured with the NORESS shall not exceed the net power and the speed measured under the conditions set out below with the original equipment exhaust system by more than ±5 per cent.

-6.3.4.
+6.4.4.
 Test method